 - Decreased libido

-It’s fairly normal to experience side-effects when you’re first taking the pill.
+It’s fairly normal to experience side effects when you’re first taking the pill.
 Doctors recommend that you persevere through minor symptoms for three months.
-If symptoms persist then it’s worth reexamining the brand of pill you’re taking.
+If symptoms persist after that point, it’s worth reexamining the pill you’re taking.

-If you’re experiencing these more serious side-effects, call a doctor right away.
+If you’re experiencing these more serious side effects, it’s time to speak to a doctor.
 These symptoms can be remembered by the acronym “ACHES”.

 A — Abdominal pain